 Zooming into each cryptocurrency, Stellar dropped 25 percent, the highest among top tens, Cardano went down 24 percent, Ripple lost 21 percent, IOTA lost 20 while Tron lost 18 percent on average.
 The losses appear to be continuing when looking at the current 24-hour change in prices.

 Bitcoin also tumbled 10 percent in the week till Friday.
 The drop marks a $1,200 drop in only five days.
 Bitcoin dropped below the $9,000 mark and to $8,511 on Friday, its lowest price of since April 20, after news that Prosecutors raided UpBit, the fourth largest cryptocurrency exchange worldwide and largest in South Korea by trading volume.
-While Bitcoin fell 5.5 percent in response to the news, Ethereum prices also responded by dropping 11 percent Thursday.
+On Thursday, while Bitcoin fell 5.5 percent in response to the news, the price of Ethereum also responded by dropping 11 percent.
 Most other cryptocurrencies also attracted a double-digit fall with Ripple going 17 percent down and EOS 19 percent.

 Reportedly, the officials took away books and hard-drives for audit purposes saying analysis would take days.
 The authorities accused the exchange of carrying out fake balance sheets to deceive traders and investors.
 Under such circumstances, traders shy off and most people withdraw their funds in panic.
 The police officers said the exchange is selling cryptocurrency it doesn’t hold The exchange has a volume of more than $2 billion.
 They have confirmed that they are working diligently and that all assets were secure and transactions and withdrawals are operating normally.